Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h3><a name="_8_1">File System</a></h3>

 <p>In this persistence schema, all resources reside in the file system as individual files.
-These files are organsed in folders in the following scheme:</p>
+These files are organised in folders in the following scheme:</p>

 <pre>
 /3dSceneLayer.json
 /nodes/root/3dNodeIndexDocument.json
 /nodes/root/features/0.json ...n.json
-/nodes/root/geometries/0.json ...n.json
+/nodes/root/geometries/0.json ...n.bin
 /nodes/root/shared/SharedResource.json
 /nodes/root/textures/0_0.json ...n_m.bin
 /nodes/0/3dNodeIndexDocument.json
 /nodes/0/features/0.json ...n.json
-/nodes/0/geometries/0.json ...n.json
+/nodes/0/geometries/0.json ...n.bin
 /nodes/0/shared/SharedResource.json
 /nodes/0/textures/0_0.json ...n_m.bin
 /nodes/0-1/3dNodeIndexDocument.json
 /nodes/0-1/features/0.json ...n.json
-/nodes/0-1/geometries/0.json ...n.json
+/nodes/0-1/geometries/0.json ...n.bin
 /nodes/0-1/shared/SharedResource.json
 /nodes/0-1/textures/0_0.json ...n_m.bin
 ...
 </pre>

-<p>This scheme is not recommended for very large caches, as there is a limit of 64K folders in serveral contexts such as FAT32 file systems,
+<p>This scheme is not recommended for very large stores, as there is a limit of 64K folders in several contexts such as FAT32 file systems,
 which are still used on mobile media.</p>

 <h3><a name="_8_2">CouchDB, IndexedDB and other Key-Value Stores</a></h3>